 Her practice takes two separate, but interconnected forms.
 The first is the clay tablet paintings and drawings, the second is object-based pieces.

-The clay paintings can be regarded as a form of abstracted cartography - sprawling maps where scale is difficult to fathom, but we encounter pockets of energy, the movement of tides, electromagnetic waves and the build up of deeply encrusted topographical layers.
+The clay tablet paintings can be regarded as a form of abstracted cartography - sprawling maps where scale is difficult to fathom, but we encounter pockets of energy, the movement of tides, electromagnetic waves and the build up of deeply encrusted topographical layers.
 The object based pieces may be thought of as individual points of focus, tiny areas of exploration, sandwiched cross-sections that pierce the surface or enigmatic relics and artefacts that carry the traces of ancient forms of spiritual energy.

 Irene Grishin-Selzer mixes her clay with soil, sand and clay loam from her two studio locations in Boon Wurrung (Southern Victorian) and Waywurru (North Eastern Victorian) country.
 Combining this soil with clay, pigments, oxides and glazes is a tangible way to help define the shape of time and a sense of place.
 The build-up of textures and mark making fuse together when kiln fired to make ceramic tablet paintings which are then painted with oil paint post kiln firing for layered colour.
 This surface history incised with relief-like contours, provide highly textural contrasts of light and shade, with the sheen and strength of a stone tablet (without the inherent weight).
 Her work is a literal and powerful reminder of the interconnectedness of nature where all things both animate and inanimate, past and present are intrinsically linked.